Role and Purpose of the Working Group

-Membership of the Working Group will be made up of all NICS departments which have been identified as having within their remit potential actions which should be contributed to the Strategy.
-Departments will be approached to participate in the Working Group based on the recommendations of the Disability Strategy Expert Advisory Panel and Strategy Co-Design Group, as well as the research and knowledge of the DfC policy team tasked with developing the Strategy.
+Membership of the Working Group will be made up of all NICS Departments which have been identified as having within their remit potential actions which should be contributed to the Strategy.
+Departments will be approached to participate in the Working Group based on the recommendations of the Gender Equality Strategy Expert Advisory Panel and Strategy Co-Design Group, as well as the research and knowledge of the DfC policy team tasked with developing the Strategy.

 Departments will be asked to nominate one or more relevant officials to participate in the Working Group, based on their responsibilities and functions that are relevant to the subject matter of the Strategy.
-Nominations will be requested at G5 or above.
-Nominees will be responsible for working across their Department to ensure that all relevant actions are contributed to the development of the Disability Strategy.
+Nominations will be requested at G7 or above.

 The Working Group will be chaired by DfC.

-Administrative support to the Working Group will be provided by the DfC Disability Policy team.
+Administrative support to the Working Group will be provided by the relevant DfC policy team.
 Support provided by DfC may include, but is not limited to, organising meetings, taking minutes, maintaining records in accordance with legislative requirements (GDPR) and general administrative support.

-DfC will also arrange for the Working Group or selected members to meet with the Disability Strategy Co-Design Group at appropriate times, to discuss the content and actions put forward by departments for inclusion in the Strategy and action plan.
+DfC will also arrange for the Working Group or selected members to meet with the Gender Equality Strategy Co-Design Group at appropriate times, to discuss the content and actions put forward by Departments for inclusion in the Strategy and action plan.